Cantrell24/cantrell24/README.md

 * ✉️  You can contact me at [caandrews18@gmail.com](mailto:caandrews18@gmail.com)
 * 🧠  Currently focused on Python and Backend Development
 * 🤝  I'm open to collaborating on projects as a Backend Developer.
 Especially working with fetching APIs and Flask framework.
-* ⚡  Best show ever is demon slayer!
+* 💥  Best show ever is Demon Slayer!
 ----------------------------------------------------------------------------------------------------------------------------------

 ###  💫Programming Skills: